Best Smoked Turkey Recipe

 This post may contain affiliate links.
 Read our disclosure policy.

 Ever wondered how to smoke a turkey?
 This is the best smoked turkey recipe we’ve tried.
-Free up the oven and learn how to make an amazing dinner of smoked turkey stuffed with fruit and aromatics.
+Free up the oven and learn how to make an amazing dinner of smoked turkey stuffed with fruit, herbs and aromatics.

-A close up of a smoked turkey with slice out
+a smoked turkey with a slice out with a fork in it

-Traditionally, my family traditionally cooks a whole turkey in an oven bag.
+Traditionally, my family traditionally cooks a whole turkey in an oven bag for our Thanksgiving turkey.
 But every now and then we like to try something new.
 We came across this turkey recipe on Allrecipes.com and it got amazing reviews so we had to give it a try.
 It was the juiciest turkey I’d ever had.
 Absolutely delicious!

 How do I prepare a turkey for smoking?

-Although it is common to rinse a turkey before cooking, the USDA actually does not recommend this because it can actually spread germs around your kitchen in doing so.
-If you are brining a turkey then you should definitely rinse it, but otherwise, there is no need to rinse!
+Although it is common to rinse a turkey before cooking, the USDA does not recommend this because it can spread germs around your kitchen in doing so.
+If you are making a turkey brine recipe, then you should definitely rinse it, but otherwise, there is no need to rinse!

 Place the turkey in a large roasting pan (we often use disposable for easy cleanup).
 Remove the neck and giblets.
 You can save these for another use (we use them for gravy) or discard them.
 Take paper towels and pat the turkey dry.
 You do this so the seasoning will stick to the bird.